stroebjo/alfred-github-stars/README.md

 Installation
 ------------

 [Download the Workflow here](https://github.com/stroebjo/alfred-github-stars/releases).
 Then go the Workflow variables inside Alfred and set your username.
+To prevent API rate limits you can also set an [API token](https://github.com/settings/tokens).

 I used the public GitHub API wich currently limits anonymous request to 60 calls per hour.
 As of now the workflow features a simple cache, the GitHub Stars will be cached for 24 hours after the first request.
 You can change cache duration also inside the variables pane.